top of page

 Social Engagement

-In 1989, he started and served as the president of the Asia Philharmonic orchestra, producing the Southern California debut of the Butterfly Lovers Violin Concerto.
+In 1989, he started and served as the president of the Asia Philharmonic Orchestra, producing the Southern California debut of the Butterfly Lovers Violin Concerto and The Song of Endless Sorrow.
 In 2003, he was a milestone donor for the construction of the Los Angeles Disney Concert Hall.
-In 2004, he assisted Tzu Chi Philanthropic Foundation USA in forming the Tzu Chi Chamber Orchestra and acted as its conductor for performances at UC Irvine.
+In 2004, he assisted the Tzu Chi Philanthropic Foundation USA in forming the Tzu Chi Chamber Orchestra and acted as its conductor for the performances at UC Irvine.
 In 2010, he joined the Los Angeles Philanthropic Committee for the Arts as a committee member.
 From 2012 to 2014, he was an advisor to the MusicFest in Perugia, Italy.
-Between 2013 and 2017, he started and ran the Music Heritage Global to support young talents.

 © 2025-2026 by SouthRock Group